 - 391B Orchard Rd, Level 22, Ngee Ann City Tower, S238874

 - 328 North Bridge Road, #02-20, Raffles Hotel Arcade, S188719

 Imagine if The Great Gatsby had a coworking space… That’s what The Great Room looks like.
 It’s super swanky, with polished parquet floors, marble tabletops and chocolate leather sofas, a far cry from the more casual tech-focused co-working spaces.

 It’s not just good looks too.
 There are nicely decked-out meeting spaces and lounges, video conferencing and projector facilities, weekly social networking, onsite “member relations officers”, plus free flow of Papa Palheta coffee and free breakfast every Monday.

-They don’t do hotdesks here – instead, you get an entire office, which gives you more privacy.
+Their hot desk package gives you some credits to book a “Hot Office”, which gives you more privacy.
 But the catch is, this is a “hot office” which means you need to clear out your belongings at the end of the day.